 The General Laws are hereby amended by inserting after chapter 22E the following chapter:-

-(b) The authority shall consist of the state treasurer, who shall serve as chairperson, the secretary of administration and finance, the secretary of the executive office of public safety and security, and 4 additional members appointed by the state treasurer, 2 of whom shall have practical experience in police station facilities planning, police station construction, or architecture and police station design, and 2 of whom shall be persons in the field of law enforcement, each of whom shall serve a term of 2 years; but, a person appointed to fill a vacancy shall serve only for the unexpired term.
+(b) The authority shall consist of the state treasurer, who shall serve as chairperson, the secretary of administration and finance, the secretary of the executive office of public safety and security, and 4 additional members appointed by the state treasurer, 2 of whom shall have practical experience in fire station facilities planning, fire station construction, or architecture and fire station design, 2 of whom shall be persons in the field of firefighting, each of whom shall serve a term of 2 years; but, a person appointed to fill a vacancy shall serve only for the unexpired term.
 An appointed member of the authority shall be eligible for reappointment.
-The authority shall annually elect 1 of its
+The authority shall annually elect 1 of its members to serve

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.